The Bleemeo solution uses an agent running on your system. Even though the agent

 initiates the connections.
 Your firewall needs to allow the agent to open connections

-for both protocols :
+for both protocols:

-HTTPS use the TCP port 443 on api.bleemeo.com
+HTTPS uses TCP port 443 on api.bleemeo.com

-MQTT-SSL use the TCP port 8883 on mqtt.bleemeo.com
+MQTT-SSL uses TCP port 8883 on mqtt.bleemeo.com

-Login to your Bleemeo account and go to the home page.
+Log in to your Bleemeo account and go to the home page.

 Run the wget -qO- "https://get.bleemeo.com?accountId=<YOUR_ACCOUNT_ID>®istrationKey=<YOUR_REGISTRATION_KEY>" | sh command on your server.
-When administrator privileges are required, you will be asked to enter su or sudo password.
+When administrator privileges are required, you will be asked to enter your su or sudo password.

 Before installing the Bleemeo agent, please check that you meet the system requirements.

 The agent works with your native packaging tools.
-For Debian/Ubuntu the agent
+For Debian/Ubuntu, the agent

-uses APT and deb package.
+uses APT and deb packages.

 Terminal window